roadtocode4u/spaceship/docs/icp/18-text-align-font-family/18-text-align-font-family.md

 <img src="/icp/18/output-3.png" alt="output-3" width="600px"/>

 4. `text-align: justify;`:  This value justifies the text, meaning it spreads the text evenly between the left and right edges of the containing element.
+It adjusts the spacing between words and characters to create a clean, straight edge on both sides.

 **Example :**